Looking For A Chiropractor In Des Moines?

 Simple painkillers such a paracetamol can be helpful, as well as non-steroidal-anti-inflammatory drugs (NSAIDs), like ibuprofen tablets, gels and tablets, which can be purchased at a chemist.

-If the pain does not improve after two weeks, consult a qualified professional, such as your doctor.
+If the pain doesn’t improve after two weeks of treatment, see a professional such as your doctor or chiropractor.

 Here are some tips to help you avoid recurrence.